 - Grantees can choose to have interns work between 15 to 40 hours a week, meaning internships will range from 10 to 27 weeks.

-- Grantee organizations will also be able to choose which month to
+- Grantee organizations will still be able to choose which month to launch their positions on our website to begin recruitment, choosing April, May, June or July 2023.

-Each organization participating in the program is awarded a grant ranging from $6,000 – $6,750 per intern.
-The amount an organization receives and the number of internship positions it may request support for depends on the applicant’s budget size (the total operating revenue less in-kind for the organization’s most recently completed fiscal year).
+Each organization participating in the program is awarded a grant ranging from $6,416 – $7,166 per intern.
+The amount an organization receives and the eligible number of internship positions requested depends on the applicant’s budget size (the total operating revenue less in-kind for the organization’s most recently completed fiscal year).

-The grant supports an intern’s salary for 400 hours of employment between June 1, 2021 and March 1, 2022.
-Organizations choose the intern's start and end date within that period, as well as how many hours a week they will work A full-time (40-hour per week) position would last ten consecutive weeks, while a part time (15 hour per week) position would last 27 consecutive weeks.
-Organizations may modify that schedule if needed within the program time frame, but may not exceed 8 hours per day/40 hours per week without paying overtime.
+The grant supports an intern’s salary for 400 hours of employment between June 1, 2023 and March 1, 2023.
+Organizations choose the intern's start and end date within that period, as well as how many hours a week they will work.
+A full-time (40-hour per week) position lasts ten consecutive weeks, while a part time (15 hour per week) position lasts 27 consecutive weeks.
+Organizations may modify that schedule if needed within the program timeframe but may not exceed 8 hours per day/40 hours per week without paying overtime.

-All interns will be paid $6,000 for 400 hours of work ($15.00 per hour, or $600 for 40 hours per week).
-An additional stipend of $750 is awarded to organizations with budgets less than 1 million dollars to assist with administrative costs and any other additional expenses associated with hosting an intern.
+All interns will be paid $6,416 for 400 hours of work ($16.04 per hour).
+An additional stipend of $750 is awarded to organizations with budgets less than $500,000 to assist with administrative costs and any other additional expenses associated with hosting an intern.

 Student Recruitment And Selection